 Meditation promotes inner calm and helps to connect the mind and body.
-While science is still investigating the physiological and psychological effects of meditation, some studies suggest that practicing meditation may be helpful for a variety of conditions ranging from insomnia, high blood pressure, anxiety to low back pain.
+Science is still investigating the physiological and psychological effects of meditation.
+But some studies suggest that practicing meditation may be helpful for a variety of conditions ranging from insomnia and high blood pressure to anxiety and low back pain.

 Here are brief descriptions of 14 of the most popular relaxation and meditation apps for Android and iPhone (iOS).

 - Star ratings 1–5 are based on user reviews.
 We rounded them to the nearest half star.